microsoft/MLOpsPython/docs/canary_ab_deployment.md

-## Model deployment to a Kubernetes cluster with Canary and A/B testing deployemnt strategies.
+## Model deployment to AKS cluster with Canary deployemnt

 If your target deployment environment is a K8s cluster and you want to implement [Canary and/or A/B testing deployemnt strategies](http://adfpractice-fedor.blogspot.com/2019/04/deployment-strategies-with-kubernetes.html) you can follow this sample guidance.